davidvossel/kubevirt-user-guide-v2/creation/dedicated-cpu.md

 uses a sidecar container to mount VMI’s registry disk.
 It also uses a sidecar container of it’s hooking mechanism.
-These additional resources can be viewed as an overhead and should be taken into account when calculating a node capacity. &gt; **Note:** The current defaults for sidecar’s resources: &gt; \* CPU: 200m &gt; \* Memory: 64M &gt; As the CPU resource is not expressed as a whole number, CPU manager will not &gt; attempt to pin the sidecar container to a host CPU.
+These additional resources can be viewed as an overhead and should be taken into account when calculating a node capacity.

+**Note:** The current defaults for sidecar’s resources: `CPU: 200m` `Memory: 64M` As the CPU resource is not expressed as a whole number, CPU manager will not attempt to pin the sidecar container to a host CPU.